surgeforward/911bot/README.md

 ## S3Storage

-NOTE: 911bot will not create the bucket, so create the bucket, a user if need be, and obtain an AWS Access Key and Secret.
+NOTE: 911bot will not create the bucket, so create the bucket yourself, a user if need be, and obtain an AWS Access Key and Secret.
 Set the following environment variables.

 ### Environment Variables:
         BOT911_STORAGE_METHOD=S3Storage